Obama budget: More cuts are coming

 To begin with, it is essential for readers to understand that the Social Security retirement trust fund (OAS) currently has a $2.77 trillion surplus, whose arguing social security is going to go broke soon conveniently ignore.
 Nor does the press and media bother to note that fact much.
 Like Medicare, the truth about the condition of Social Security lies in understanding the financial condition of its separate programs.

 Like Medicare, Social Security is composed of several programs.
 There’s the retirement program (OAS) and there’s the disability insurance program (DI).
+Disability insurance is crucial for a large percentage of the population and if you want to learn more about what disability insurance involves, check out Meet Breeze.
 The OAS has the massive $2.77 trillion surplus and, in addition, remains virtually fully funded from payroll taxes through 2023 without having to draw down the surplus.
 It is the DI program, on the other hand, has a funding trouble.
 Since the economic crisis erupted in 2007-08, approximately 2 million more workers went on disability.
 The lack of real job recovery has meant fewer payroll tax contributions to the DI fund.
 The result has been a shortfall in the DI fund of about $30 billion every year.

 But the shortfall in the DI fund is used by opponents of social security to argue the entire program is in trouble.
 They then also use a base year of the recession and poor job recovery and extrapolate out for decades to create the false impression that social security revenues are insufficient while costs rise.
 That dishonest approach to calculating costs and revenues creates a false picture of tens of trillions of false liabilities for social security in general, requiring the major cuts to benefits that both Republicans and Obama now propose.